AdobeDocs/workfront.en/help/quicksilver/planning/views/manage-the-table-view.md

     Hover over the name of a column in the table view, click the downward-pointing arrow to the right of the column header name, then click **Sort by this field**.
 The field is added as a sorting selection in the Sort icon in the upper-right corner of the table view.

-1. In the **Sort records by** box, click one of the suggested fields, or click **Choose a different field** and search for a different field, then click it when it displays in the list.
+1. (Conditional) In the **Sort records by** box, click one of the suggested fields, or click **Choose a different field** and search for a different field, then click it when it displays in the list.

     The sorting is applied automatically to the table view and records display sorted by your selected criteria.

     <!-- add a step that you can rearrange the sorting fields here, when this will be possible-->

-1. (Optional) Repeat the above steps to sort by additional fields.
+1. (Optional) Click **Add condition**, and repeat the above steps to sort by additional fields.

     The number of fields that you are sorting by displays to the left of the Sort icon in the upper-right corner of the toolbar.
 You can choose only fields that display in the columns of the table view.